 Homecamp: Stories and Inspiration for the Modern Adventurer

-New hardcover features stunning photography and stories of natural discovery from over 40 influential global creatives, including The Field
+New hardcover features stunning photography & stories of natural discovery from 40+ influential creatives, Field Mag included

 Last spring I received an email from a fellow in Australia named Doron Francis.
 He introduced me to his online outdoor lifestyle retailer Homecamp, and invited me to contribute to a hardcover coffee table book he and his wife, Stephanie, were making with publisher Hardie Grant.

 Fast forward 11 months and I’m excited to announce Homecamp: Stories and inspiration for the Modern Adventurer is now available in North America.
 And biases aside, it’s really good.
 Trust.